-We’re very fortunate to have lots of friends and family that loved on Elijah at Christmas.
-But, when we got home and got everything unpacked, the toys were a bit overwhelming to try to store.
+We’re very fortunate to have lots of friends and family that love on Elijah at Christmas.
+But, when we get home and get everything unpacked, the toys are a bit overwhelming to try to store.

 So how can toy rotation help you—and us!—tame some of the toy explosions?

 This post may contain affiliate links.
 Read my full disclosure here.

 Toy Rotation For Toddlers

 I’ll be honest.
 Part of our problem with the toys right now is that Elijah loves to bring 75% of them out into the living room.
 Every.
 Single.
 Day.

 And even though part of our daily routine is to clean up toys before lunch, dinner, and bed, he still drags out every toy imaginable.
 Every.
 Single.
 Time.

 Maybe it’s a toddler thing.
 Maybe it’s just my kid.
 Whatever it is, one thing that helps us to tame some of that toy explosion is a concept called toy rotation.

 What Is Toy Rotation?

 Toy rotation is exactly what it sounds like: rotating certain toys out for your toddler to play with, and later rotating new ones in while putting the others away.